 - First or 2nd author of an peer-reviewed professional journal article

-In addition to the previous academic degree and GPA, applicants are required to submit the following materials:
+Applicants are required to submit the following materials:

 - Curriculum Vitae